KianSamii/StudentServices/README.md

     it a unit test is incorrect, as it calls the db and reads from it (actually using its own class to do so).
 At best, this would be an integration test.

-3. Code coverage for unit tests can be provided either by the IDE's built in functions or by cobertura by running
-    `mvn cobertura:cobertura  `
-    However, due to what seems like an error with Java 8 and Cobertura, cobertura outside the maven plugin is unable to instrument any classes - i.e.(on my local machine)
+3. Code coverage for unit tests can be provided either by the IDE's built in functions or by cobertura by running `mvn cobertura:cobertura` or included in the build cycle with `mvn clean package` However, due to what seems like an error with Java 8 and Cobertura, cobertura outside the maven plugin is unable to instrument any classes - i.e.(on my local machine)
     `~/Downloads/cobertura-2.1.1/cobertura-instrument.sh  `
     `~/Google\ Drive/Students/target/Students-1.0-SNAPSHOT/WEB-INF/`
     outputs:
-    `[INFO] Cobertura: Loaded information on 0 classes.
+    `[INFO] Cobertura: Loaded information on 0 classes.`
-     [INFO] Cobertura: Saved information on 0 classes.
+     `[INFO] Cobertura: Saved information on 0 classes.`
-     [INFO] Cobertura: Saved information on 0 classes.`
+     `[INFO] Cobertura: Saved information on 0 classes.`

      which appears to be a mismatch in one of its JARs and java8, according to stack overflow.